royerlab/arbol/README.md

 ## Features

-You can use the 'acapture' context manager to capture stdout (and stderr), or use the 'aprint' replacement for the built-in 'print'.
+You can use 'aprint' replacement for the built-in 'print'.
 You create a new 'node' in the tree with the 'asection' contact manager.
-Moreover, _arbol_ measures the elpased time for each node of the tree and displays that conveniently.
+Moreover, _arbol_ measures the elapsed time for each node of the tree and displays that conveniently.
 You have several configuration flags in the Arbol class to tune things.
+If yo want to capture print statements originating from 3rd party code, you can use the 'acapture' context manager to capture stdout (and stderr) -- tis is a bit experimental and is best used sparingly.
 The best documentation is simply the demo below...

 ## Installation